How To Treat & When To Seek Help For School Sores

 Key points to remember about school sores

-- school sores (impetigo) are common in children - it is a skin infection caused by bacteria
+- school sores (impetigo) are common in children

 - school sores spread between children very easily